 This dinner is one of my family’s favorite comfort meals.
 The first time I made this recipe was seven years ago when my mom was visiting from Brazil.
 We had a busy day out with my son (who was 2 at the time), and I came home exhausted.

 I wanted a quick and easy dinner.
-I already had my homemade meat sauce ready.
+I already had my homemade meat sauce ready in the fridge.
 So all I needed to do was cook some pasta and put it in a casserole.
-That’s why I love baked ziti with ground beef—It’s a completely hands-off pasta dish once it goes in the oven.
+That’s why I love baked ziti with ground beef.
+It’s a completely hands-off pasta dish once it goes in the oven.

 Here’s What You’ll Need